simonarama/sdc_final_project/docs/README.md

 ![Real traffic light detection training result](traffic_light_training_real.png)

 The config file for using the Tensorflow Object Detection pipeline can be found [here](../traffic_light_detection/models/model/ssd_mobilenet_v2_coco_3_classes_annotated_real.config).
+The result of running this model on the provided ros bag file can be found [https://youtu.be/2jP-MySAgEo](https://youtu.be/2jP-MySAgEo).
 And the following are some examples of applying this model on some images from the testing ros bag file:

 ![real_sample_1](real_sample_1.jpg)
 ![real_sample_1_result](real_sample_1_result.png)